neoskop/paperboy/README.md

 For the content management tier we provide two submodules which together with a queue handle the propagation of content change events:

 1. [Paperboy push service](./paperboy-push-service): A small HTTP service that can be used as a webhook.
-2. [Paperboy Magnolia module](./paperboy-magolia-module): A module that integrates directly into Magnolia and sends HTTP messages to the push service (or an arbitrary webhook) whenever a change in a watched workspace occurs.

-The subscriber part of this system is currently comprised of three submodules in this repository:
+The subscriber part of this system is currently comprised of two submodules in this repository:

 1. [Paperboy Core](./paperboy-core): The core library which handles all generic configuration and knows how to execute the commands to trigger rebuilds.
 2. [Paperboy CLI](./paperboy-cli): A simple CLI to ease usage and setup